-The AML for the Salt Wells Creek HMA was based on a 1979 agreement between the Rock Springs Grazing Association and Wild Horses Yes, which provided for the management of specific numbers of wild horses on the privately controlled lands and the contiguous public lands within the Salt Wells Creek HMA.
-The AML (251-365) was established in the Green River Resource Management Plan (RMP) (1997) based on this agreement.
+The Appropriate Management Level (AML) for the White Mountain HMA was based on a 1979 agreement entered into by the Rock Springs Grazing Association and Wild Horses Yes, which provided for the management of specific numbers of wild horses on the privately controlled lands and the unfenced contiguous public lands within the White Mountain HMA.
+The AML (205-300) was established in the Green River Resource Management Plan (RMP) (1997) based on this agreement.
+The Little Colorado HMA was established in August 1997, with the approval of the Green River Resource Management Plan.
+The AML for the Little Colorado HMA is set at a range of 69 to 100 wild horses.